 CME Provider Contact Information

 To Obtain AMA PRA Category 1 Credit™

 To obtain AMA PRA Category 1 Credit™ for this activity, complete the pretest, participate in the webinar, and complete the post test and evaluation.
-Upon passing, you will receive your certificate immediately.
-You may take the test up to 2 times.
-Upon registering and successfully completing the post test, your certificate will be made available online and you can print it or file it.
+Upon completion, your certificate will be made available online and you can print it or file it.

 The views and opinions expressed in this educational activity are those of the faculty and do not necessarily represent the views of New York Eye and Ear Infirmary of Mount Sinai, MedEdicus LLC, or Novartis Pharmaceuticals Corporation.

 This CME activity is copyrighted to MedEdicus LLC ©2020.
 All rights reserved.
 232